shiva-miriyala/docs-pupi/pages/web_cloud/web_paas_powered_by_platform_sh/languages/python/languages-python/guide.en-asia.md

 ## Project templates

-### Django 2
+### Django 3

 ![image](images/django2.png)

-<p>This template deploys the Django 2 application framework on Web PaaS, using the gunicorn application runner.
+<p>This template deploys the Django 3 application framework on Web PaaS, using the gunicorn application runner.
 It also includes a PostgreSQL database connection pre-configured.</p>
-<p>New projects should be built using Django 3, but this project is a reference for existing migrating sites.
-Version 2 is in legacy support.</p>
+<p>Django is a Python-based web application framework with a built-in ORM.</p>

 #### Features
 - Python 3.8<br />